osu-cass/eec-walkthrough-react/README.md

 create a `.env` file in the root directory.

 API_PORT: The port that this application will use to serve API requests.<br>
-This value will set the API server's port.
-The react application by default will run on port 3000.<br>
+This value will set the API server's port.<br>
-If you change this value you will need to update the `proxy` value in `client/package.json` and the `APIURL` value in `client/src/utilities/constants`.
+If you change this value you will need to update the `proxy` value in `client/package.json`.

 FILE_PORT: The port that this application will use to serve build files in production mode.

+REACT_APP_API_HOST: The address that will be used when attempting to send requests to the API.
+Note that you might use a different port here if you are sending requests through a proxy.
+For example you might set API_PORT to 1111 and then have the host use port 444 as a https public port, that way you can have the public communicate with the server over a SSL and not have to deal with a SSL inside the application.

 SQL_DB_NAME: The name of the SQL database.